 Start Testing Your Android App

 Each member in a list must have a Google email account (i.e., one that ends in “@gmail.com”).
-If Google manages the email accounts for your organization, then it is acceptable to use your own domain.
+If Google manages the email accounts for your organization, then it’s acceptable to use your own domain.

 All users in a list will need to opt in to testing.
-If they don’t receive an email invitation from Google automatically, you can retrieve the opt in URL from the Google Play console and send it to users via email, SMS, etc. The URL will be the same for all testers.
-Note: It is best to accept an invitation from an Android device.
+If they don’t receive an email invitation from Google automatically, you can retrieve the opt in URL from the Google Play Console and send it to users via email, SMS, etc. The URL will be the same for all testers.
+Note: It’s best to accept an invitation from an Android device.